SandySearch/sandy-search/cheatsheet.md

 # How to build & Run

-Due to grpc limitations, Node 8.11.1 must be used (with npm 5.x)
+Due to grpc limitations, Node 8.11.2 must be used (with npm 5.x)

 ```
-nvm use 8.11.1
+nvm use 8.11.2
 npm install
-npm serve
+npm run ionic:serve
 ```
 ## Other actions